 Here is my story …

 Then it was off to college … I was on a mission to obtain a degree to support what I already knew I might do.
 Attending West Virginia University was all I understood.
-I had actually attended most every house football and the periodic basketball video game since leaving the womb.
+I had actually attended most every house football and the periodic basketball game since leaving the womb.
 Raised as a ‘mountaineer’ and diehard WVU fan there was no alternative.
 There was likewise no other path to consider besides interior design.
-While my friends dealt with exactly what they wished to be when they matured, I was fortunate sufficient to never have actually questioned.
+While my friends dealt with exactly what they wished to be when they matured, I was fortunate to never have actually wondered about my future.
 An interior designer is what I wanted to be and an interior designer was who I was going to end up being.
 As fate would have it, WVU had a certified interior decoration program and I was accepted, along with 19 others, after vanquishing a hundred other hopefuls during my freshman year.

 Fast forward through four unbelievable years of college, returning home jobless, 2 years serving time as a retail furniture sales partner, and 6 months as an independent designer and I found myself at a standstill.
 I was no longer content with life in a small town.
 I yearned for more.